flarum/docs/extend/quick-start.md

 ];
 ```

-LESS is a modern version of CSS that utilizes the same syntax, with a few more features such as: variables, nesting, functions, just to name a few.
+LESS is a modern version of CSS that utilizes the same syntax, with a few more features such as variables, nesting, functions, just to name a few.
 If you've never used LESS before, and prefer to not learn about the cool features, you can use it in the exact same way you do CSS.

 ## Conclusion